 Digital sales enablement tools are interactive, providing compelling tailored insights and an immersive visual experience with the WOW factor to support your sales conversations.

 Rather than a linear presentation, your sales team can easily tailor the content they are sharing according to who they are speaking with.
 Allowing collaborative conversations which easily demonstrate the benefits of your products, your capabilities and the value you deliver.

 These digital sales enablement tools generate powerful data insights to enable you to track and monitor customer and sales team engagement, support training programmes and drive and improve sales initiatives.

+What is the cost of developing a digital sales tool?
 As a rough guide, a starting point for a sales enablement tool is approximately £20k.
 However, depending on the functionality and scope of the tool – will it be used globally, be multi-lingual, or cover a business’s entire portfolio – then the budget could rise to £75k+.

 So, as you can see there are many variables that can impact the price when developing a sales enablement tool.
 I’ve listed 5 main areas that you need to consider throughout the process:

 - The content and features of the sales experience

 - How it’s designed and structured

 - The development methodology used and the technical integrations needed